Skip Nav Skip to Search

 To provide DHS/FEMA and OKOHS reasonable assistance with assessments conducted to (a) determine the existing level of preparedness within the Sub-grantee’s jurisdiction; (b) determine the homeland security related needs of the jurisdiction, and (c) measure progress in achieving state and federal preparedness goals.

-50. Retention of Records: That any records relevant to the grant must be retained for at least three years following the termination date (which may be extended beyond the scheduled termination date) of the OKOHS/DHS/FEMA grant (OKOHS will provide the notice on the OKOHS web site under the grants section regarding the start date of this three year period).
+52. Retention of Records: Any records relevant to the grant must be retained for at least three years following the termination date, which may be extended beyond the scheduled termination date, of the OKOHS/DHS/FEMA grant (OKOHS will provide the notice on the OKOHS web site under the grants section regarding the start date of this three year period).
 In accordance with the requirements set forth in the OMB administrative requirements circulars, all financial records, supporting documents, statistical records, and all other records pertinent to the award shall be retained by each organization for at least three years from the date of submission of the final expenditure report.
 In cases where litigation, a claim, or an audit is initiated prior to expiration of the three year period, records must be retained until completion of the action and resolution of issues or the end of the three year period, whichever is later.
 Retention is required for purposes of Federal examination and audit.
 Records may be retained in an electronic format.

 • Temporarily withhold cash payments pending correction of the deficiency by the Sub-grantee.